2 John 1:12-13

 Apostolic ministry is not merely corrective instruction on paper, but embodied fellowship that seeks the joy and strengthening of the church.

-12 Having many things to write to you, I don’t want to do so with paper and ink, but I hope to come to you, and to speak face to face, that our joy may be made full.
+12 I have many things to write to you, but I would prefer not to do so with paper and ink.
+Instead, I hope to come and speak with you face to face, so that our joy may be complete.

-13 The children of your chosen sister greet you.
-Amen.
+13 The children of your elect sister send you greetings.

 Apostolic ministry is not merely corrective instruction on paper, but embodied fellowship that seeks the joy and strengthening of the church.